UMass Boston

 Forms and Templates

 Starting Monday, March 21, 2022, create a new study application online in Kuali by selecting IRB Application (Basic Study Information) Form (HRP-211) as the submission type.
-The same form is used for exemption requests, and there is no need to indicate a request for exemption.
+The same form is used for exemption requests, and there is no need to indicate a request for exemption or IRB review type.

 All new studies submitted to the IRB will require the following documents: protocol (investigator study plan) and any related study documents (e.g., informed consent, survey instrument, recruitment materials).
-Submit protocol and related documents in Word format.
-Researchers will continue to use the Protocol template HRP-503 (in Word) to draft their investigator protocols.
-All study documents (investigator protocol, consents, study instruments, etc.) will continue to be attachments uploaded to Kuali by the researcher.
+Submit related documents in Word format.
+Researchers should use the Protocol template HRP-503 (either in Word or build entirely in Kuali) to draft their investigator protocols.
+All study documents (consents, data collection instruments, recruitment materials, etc.) will continue to be attachments uploaded to Kuali by the researcher.

 After obtaining initial IRB approval, the PI is responsible for submissions to the IRB to amend, renew, request close, and report events for their study.
 For more information, visit our web page for Managing an IRB Protocol